-- Techaisle research commissioned by Microsoft and Intel uncovers that the cost of upkeeping a PC older than four years can be used to purchase at least two new Modern PCs
+Techaisle research commissioned by Microsoft and Intel uncovers that the cost of maintaining a PC older than four years can be used to purchase at least two new modern PCs

-The study, which surveyed 2,156 SMB organisations across Asia Pacific, found that the cost of keeping a PC more than four years old is US$2,736 per device — enough to replace the ageing hardware with two or more new PCs.
+The study, which surveyed 2,156 SMB organizations across Asia Pacific, found that the cost of keeping a PC more than four years old is US$2,736 or about P148,000 per device – enough to replace the ageing hardware with two or more new PCs.

-“PCs are the productive engines for most SMBs in the region, where organisations rely heavily on their devices for their day-to-day tasks.
+“PCs are the productive engines for most SMBs in the region, where organizations rely heavily on their devices for their day-to-day tasks.
 However, 7 in 10 SMBs surveyed have PCs that are older than four years, which significantly increases maintenance costs,” said Bradley Hopkinson, Vice President, Consumer and Devices Sales, Asia, Microsoft.
-“With budget constraints being the number one IT challenge among SMBs today, business leaders should seek to adopt a device modernisation strategy so that they can maintain costs, while safeguarding their organisation from newer digital risks.”
+“With budget constraints being the number one IT challenge among SMBs today, business leaders should seek to adopt a device modernization strategy so that they can maintain costs, while safeguarding their organization from newer digital risks.”

 Increased security and reliability with a modern device